bonitasoft/bonita-labs-doc/md/architecture.md

 ### BICI server

-The backend server polls data, creates process mining models, and serves the REST APIs.
+The backend server polls data, creates process mining models, and serves protected REST apis.

 :::info
 BICI Server is secured by https and a security token to only allow requests from Bonita server.